 In addition to the Paycheck Protection Program, small businesses may now also take advantage of the ERC.
 Stay tuned for our upcoming post with more information.

 Small businesses are often like big families and the COVID pandemic has created an unprecedented dilemma for all of us to protect our businesses and our employees.
 These programs are a great start at dealing with this dilemma.

-We will be posting on small business issues daily.
-In the upcoming posts, we will dive into tax credits and changes to Net Operating Loss rules and navigating employee matters.
+In the upcoming posts, we will dive into the Employee Retention Tax Credit (ERC) and changes to Net Operating Loss rules.